audioquality/gwc/README.md

 **New in this (master branch) version**:

   * new playback position behavior:
-    * continue playback from the last stop, if it's visible or within the selection
+    * continue playback from where it stopped, if it's visible or within the selection
     * if no audio is selected and the last stop is outside of the view, playback starts at the beginning of current view
-    * try to autoscroll, if not zoomed in too much
+    * try to autoscroll the wave during playback, if not zoomed in too much
-    * set the playback position with mouse-rightclick
+    * change the playback start position with mouse-rightclick
   * if only one channel is selected, it is played to both L and R outputs - helps to identify single channel distortions
   * many new keyboard shortcuts
   * remember window size between restarts